docker/build-push-action/docs/advanced/tags-labels.md

 # Handle tags and labels

-If you come from [`v1`](https://github.com/docker/build-push-action/tree/releases/v1#readme) and want an "automatic" tag management and [OCI Image Format Specification](https://github.com/opencontainers/image-spec/blob/master/annotations.md) for labels, you can do it in a dedicated step.
+If you want an "automatic" tag management and [OCI Image Format Specification](https://github.com/opencontainers/image-spec/blob/master/annotations.md) for labels, you can do it in a dedicated step.
 The following workflow will use the [Docker metadata action](https://github.com/docker/metadata-action) to handle tags and labels based on GitHub actions events and Git metadata.